kondo2024/datamergefilter/README.md

 $NPTOOL_HOME is needed to be defined (see Makefile).

 ### macros/pfad_run.C
-sample root macros to use DataMergeFilter_PFAD.
+sample root macro to use DataMergeFilter_PFAD.
 They are useful to see what is going on in the procedure shown on Canvas.

 ### macros/chkmerge.C
-sample root macros to make plots from merged data.
+sample root macro to make plots from merged tree data.